Oybek (writer): Biography

-Muso Toshmuhammad oʻgʻli was born on December 28, 1904 (January 10, 1905) in Tashkent in a poor family of a weaver, who constantly roamed with his goods in the steppe and mountainous villages of the then Russian Turkestan.
-Sometimes his father took his son with him.
-The very impressionable and thoughtful boy listened to different stories and fairy tales with great pleasure.
+Muso Toshmuhammad oʻgʻli was born on 28 December 1904 (10 January 1905) in Tashkent in a poor family of a weaver, who roamed with his goods in the steppe and mountainous villages of the then Russian Turkestan.

 At that time, members of the poor class who wanted to educate their children could only enroll them in elementary schools.
 The writer reflected his memories of this school in the story "Childhood" (1962), which was published in 1963.
 The story is a brilliant example of memoir literature.
 Oybek, following little Musa, step by step reveals his life path, shows the formation of his character, the formation of personality.
 Together with the changes in society, the moral ideals and views of the little hero change and his dreams and aspirations become more and more vivid.

 As many Uzbek writers, Oybek began his literary path with poetry.
 In 1923, his first poem "Whose Land?" was published.
 He is one of the first Uzbek novelists.
 He wrote such works as: "Sacred Blood", "Navoi", "The Wind of the Golden Valley", "The Sun Will Not Fade", "The Great Way".
 He started writing when he was a student at the economic faculty of the Central Asian State University, which he graduated from in 1930.

 The writer's first major novel "Sacred Blood" (1943), is dedicated to the life of the peoples of Central Asia and Uzbekistan during the World War I. This novel was screened at the Uzbekfilm studio.

 Since his youth, Oybek was fascinated by the works of the great Uzbek poet and philosopher Ali-Shir Nava'i.
 However, before writing a work about him, the writer thoroughly studied and reviewed huge archival material.
 In the 1930s Oybek worked on the creation of the image of the great philosopher, poet and political figure Ali-Shir Nava'i.
 Oybek wanted Navoi's songs to fly over the earth like a nightingale.